Nbobertz/lcproblems_solutions/restofLeetcode/Journal_leet.md

 Also did two sum II, input array is sorted.
 Got it on first try unlike the other night.
 Getting pretty good at two pointers

 Also did number of distinct averages

+## Day 30: 10/18/25: Did Two Pointer
+Today is two pointer day, did valid palinbdrome again to warm up.
+Also can't spell.

+Did a couple of sorting probmlems and rotate-list problem